 Does your organization use Salesforce to manage its CRM?
-If so, then it might be beneficial to integrate it with an external database to help you make sense of the massive amounts of data that Salesforce provides.
-This blog will help you achieve Salesforce database integration by providing an overview of how you can go about this integration.
+If so, it might be beneficial to integrate it with an external database to help you make sense of the massive amounts of data that Salesforce provides.
+This blog will provide an overview of how to achieve Salesforce database integration.

 Introduction To Salesforce